T H E D E R E L I C T M I S C E L L A N Y

 Page Updated: June 2019

 I first saw Pont Llanio dairy on an environmental studies field trip some fifteen years ago.
-Back then I was in a hurry to get to the next survey point and in any case next to the abandoned factory was an obviously lived-in static caravan complete with washing drying in the yard and dogs barking at the gate.
-I was instantly fascinated by this grey unlovely building plonked down unceremoniously in the beautiful surroundings of the Teifi valley, but it I had to wait nearly four years for my chance to get in.
-By this time, the caravan had been abandoned and the yard was used only for storing hay and farm machinery.
+Back then I was in a hurry to get to the next survey point and even had I the time, next to the abandoned factory was an obviously lived-in static caravan complete with washing drying in the yard and dogs barking at the gate.
+I was instantly fascinated by this grey unlovely building plonked down unceremoniously in the beautiful surroundings of the Teifi valley, but I would have to wait nearly four years for my chance to get in.
+By 2009, the caravan had been abandoned and the yard was used only for storing hay and farm machinery - even so, it was a challenge to find a way in.
 Sadly, there wasn't much at all left inside the buildings, but in nearly fifty years of dereliction the elements and nature had worked fantastic patterns of trailing ivy, rust and peeling paint.
-I revisited several times, trying to find new rooms and make sense of it all - with all the machinery long gone, it is difficult to tell what the many rooms and levels might have been used for; only here and there will you find a piece of pipework stranded halfway up a wall or a thick wooden inspection hatch in the wall indicating a cold store beyond.
+I revisited several times, trying to find new rooms and make sense of it all - with all the machinery long gone, it is difficult to tell what the many rooms and levels might have been used for; only here and there a piece of pipework stranded halfway up a wall or a thick wooden inspection hatch in the wall indicates a cold store or processing room.

 The 1937 factory building viewed from a storage shed